 What gleaning is—we collect surplus food from local farms, which would otherwise be plowed under, to distribute to local hunger relief organizations.

 Open to all—no experience is required to come out on a glean, and anyone (age 13+) is welcome to sign up.
 Experienced staff will train you, do all the heavy lifting, and keep the trip running smoothly.

 Once registered, volunteers will receive emailed ‘Trip Alerts’ from the BAG Operations Team, letting them know about weekly opportunities as they are scheduled.
-Because trips are posted on a rolling basis, these emailed alerts tend to be the most effective way to draw volunteers’ attention as postings go up.
+Because gleaning trips are posted on a rolling basis, these emailed alerts tend to be the most effective way to draw volunteers’ attention as postings are published.
 If a glean is scheduled at the very last minute, it may be worth posting a call for volunteers on social media as well.
 Upon signup for a trip, volunteers will receive all the relevant information about the location and project.

 ACKNOWLEDGEMENTS AND APPRECIATION

 Stressing the importance of the work that volunteers are doing, and expressing gratitude for their support in furthering the organization’s mission, is an essential part of maintaining a positive volunteer community and increasing retention:

 - On trips, letting volunteers know that their work is essential, urgent, and much-appreciated.
 This includes thanking them before and after the trip, explaining why crops were left in the field and that they’d be plowed under without us, and telling them where the food they rescue is headed (in a general sense).